vvk130/backend-fullstack-course/instructions.md

 ## Buy horse / alpaca

-Then you can buy the animal you just bought click Buy/bid link.
+Then you can buy the animal you just bought by clicking the Buy/bid link.
 Then fill out the form with correct price and ItemType.
 If the ad was NOT an auction, it should disappear from the list.

 ![alt text](image-5.png)